EthanHeilman/BlockSizeDebate/README.md

 Argument2 Con: Miners/Full Nodes Cannot Handle Expansion
 =========

-Text of a argument goes here.
+Pools and Miners in many places have difficulty connecting to some portions of the world.<sup>[4](#footnote4)</sup> These barriers of entry would grow larger if the maximum bandwidth of the network increases.
+In some places it may make it so that they never catch up to the network, further pressuring the centralization of nodes.

 ### Counter Argument 2.1: Resource Impact not immediate

+Because the change is only made to the *maximum* blocksize, it would not affect resource impact for a long time.
+This time gap would also give time to implement several bandwidth saving solutions that have been created/theorized specifically to reduce these problems.

 ### Counter Argument 2.2: Several Large Miners Have Agreed To Adopt A Change

-*2.2.1: Several have also spoken against large changes*
+*2.2.1: Several have also spoken against large changes*<sup>[5](#footnote5)</sup>

 ### Counter Argument 2.3: Moore's Law (and it's companion laws) will support this in the future

+*2.3.1: Trusting future hardware innovation is a risky move, especially as we move to smaller transistor gaps*

-### Counter Argument 2.4: Satoshi Predicted Node Centralization
+### Counter Argument 2.4: Satoshi Predicted Node Centralization<sup>[6](#footnote6)</sup>

+*2.4.1: Should we really trust the opinion of one person from 5 years ago?*

 Argument3 Pro: The Limit Was Intended As A Temporary Measure
 =========